albertkjoller/knowledgeVQA/README.md

 ## Setup

-Note: this project was carried out with access to GPU cores which is critical for training the models.
+**Note**: this project was carried out with access to GPU cores which is critical for training the models.
 Testing model performance on the test set and through demos (`examples/qlarifais_predict.py` and `examples/qlarifais_explain.py`) can be carried out on CPU.

 Clone the repository in your terminal and change directory.